The Lands

 Wild and brutal ways were cultivated in the various civil war factions.
 This extended even to clothing that made overt use of the body parts of hostile animals - horns and wings adored helms while claws decorated shoulders.
 Over time all factions in the civil war were drawn into just two - the Blood and the Bile factions.
 A handful of neutral settlements within Eriman territory persisted and were even valued by the rival factions as sites of both respite and intrigue.

 The other empires tended to be isolationist much of this era.
 The only polity that truly prospered was the island nation that formed from a federation of the five ports of the Mariner Isles.
 The rulers of the five ports took turns to rule that archipelago by each occupying a decade-long term twice a century and were advised by assorted philosophers and spell-casters.
 The Mariners of this land profited from trading and were far removed from war.
-They had a culture known for both its vibrant arts and for young women and men who would perform acrobatics over charging 'irates' (a long-extinct breed of horned quadruped).
+They had a culture known for both its vibrant arts and for young women and men who would perform acrobatics over charging Irates (a long-extinct breed of horned quadruped).

 The Age of Tumult ended with the wholesale disappearance of two legions that were all set to do battle in a forgotten Eriman field.
 For further information on the Age of Tumult see the Legend of the Brethic Royal Dagger under Sage Scrivenings.